matloff/fasteR/README.md

 against age, based on the **mlb** data.

 So the estimated slope and intercept are 0.6936 and 181.4366, respectively.
+(Remember, these are just sample estimates.
+We don't know the population values.)
 R has a provision by which we can draw the line, superimposed on our scatter plot:

 ``` r
 > abline(181.4366,0.6936)
 ```

 ![alt text](https://raw.githubusercontent.com/matloff/fasteR/master/inst/images/Add_abline.png)

+> **Your Turn:** In the **mtcars** data, fit a linear model regression MPG
+> against horsepower and weight; what is the estimated effect of 100
+> pounds of extra weight, for fixed horespower?

 ## <a name="s3"> </a> Lesson 16: S3 classes